inordeck/about-me/README.md

 [Here!](https://www.linkedin.com/in/iannordeck/)

 ## Meetups I've attended:
+8/1/17 - a day in the life of a developer // @ general assembly
+	- met and talked to cara jo miller of girl develope it and brian ridge from sling tv

 ## What type of company would you like to work for (i.e. Agency, Product, Startup)?